21 Beginner Mixing Mistakes

 11. Panning Everything Centrally

 Such is the stereo width and sonic depth of most synth plug-ins as of late, it may be simple to miss the pan dial altogether.
-Maintaining everything panned centrally won’t assist your mix total though, as sounds which ought to be panned in the center, corresponding to kick drums, basslines, and lead vocals, must compete for space with each different sound within the mix.
+Maintaining everything panned centrally won’t assist your mix total though, as sounds that ought to be panned in the center, corresponding to kick drums, basslines, and lead vocals, must compete for space with each different sound within the mix.

 Mixing on headphones compounds this drawback, as pan moves appear a lot more disarming without the ‘natural bleed’ you get when mixing on speakers.